Tarot in Literature I

 A board game with Tarots

-Girolamo Bargagli, who lived between 1537 and 1586, literati and expert of law from Siena, was a member of the Accademia degli Intronati (here he was called Materiale) that represented in the second half of the XVI century the most meaningful centre of production of regular comedies.
-The most famous Bargagli’s work was certainly La Pellegrina (The Pilgrim), that he wrote in 1564 on behalf of Piccolomini to whom Cardinal Ferdinando de' Medici (then, from 1587, Gran Duke of Tuscany) had turned to.
-But Piccolomini had many interests and duties, and he passed the charge to his young colleague, who asked for help to another academic, Fausto Sozzini called Frastagliato.
-This Intronato stuffed the text with numerous polemic inklings concerning the corruption of clergy, for this reason the work was represented and printed just in 1589, after Bargagli’s death.
-On his brother Scipione own initiative the work was represented, even if censored in some of its parts, by the Intronati in Florence for the marriage Grand Duke Ferdinando I who, after having put the cardinal purple dress down in 1588, the following year got married with Cristina di Lorena, niece of Caterina de’ Medici, queen of France.
+Girolamo Bargagli, who lived between 1537 and 1586, man of letters and legal expert from Siena, was a member of the Accademia degli Intronati (Academy of the Dazed) (here he was called Materiale), which represented, in the second half of the XVI century, the most meaningful centre of production of regular comedies.
+Bargagli’s most famous work was certainly La Pellegrina (The Pilgrim), which he wrote in 1564 on behalf of Piccolomini, to whom Cardinal Ferdinando de' Medici (afterwards, from 1587, Grand Duke of Tuscany) had turned.
+But Piccolomini had many interests and duties, and he passed the charge to his young colleague, who asked for help from another academy member, Fausto Sozzini, called Frastagliato.
+This Intronato stuffed the text with numerous polemical allusions concerning the corruption of the clergy; for this reason the work was presented and printed only in 1589, after Bargagli’s death.
+On his brother Scipione's initiative the work was presented, even if censored in some parts, by the Intronati in Florence for the marriage of Grand Duke Ferdinando I who, after taking off the cardinal's purple robe in 1588, the following year married Cristina di Lorena, niece of Catherine de’ Medici, Queen of France.

-The historians of music know this work very well, since in the occasion of its representations the Count Giovanni Bardi created six intermezzo, with the words by Ottavio Rinuccini, Giovanni de' Bardi, Giambattista Strozzi, Laura Lucchesini and put in music by the most famous artists of the moment, such as Emilio de' Cavalieri, Cristofano Malvezzi, Luca Marenzio and Giulio Caccini.
-It was a memorable show and it couldn’t be otherwise, seen the names of the participants, the costumes and Scenography by Buontalenti.
+Historians of music know this work very well, since on the occasion of its presentations Count Giovanni Bardi created six intermezzi, with words by Ottavio Rinuccini, Giovanni de' Bardi, Giambattista Strozzi, and Laura Lucchesini; it was performed by the most famous artists of the time, such as Emilio de' Cavalieri, Cristofano Malvezzi, Luca Marenzio and Giulio Caccini.
+It was a memorable show and couldn’t have been otherwise, given the names of the participants, the costumes and the scenography by Buontalenti.

-Bargagli’s work in relation with Tarots is the Dialogo de' giuochi che nelle vegghie Sanesi si usano di fare del materiale Intronato (Dialogue of games usually made that in Siena watches of the Intronato material) (Siena, 1572), a real essay about games of the time, which improvement was attributed to the Intronati Academia author.
-The work is composed by a series of sentences or judgments born by a dialogue to which participate the Intronati.
-About tarots (judgment 57) we read: “And I even (added Mansueto) have seen the game of Tarots, giving to everybody the name of a tarot and then someone declaring and calling, for his own motive, that to the one or another was given this or that tarot name”.
-It is evident that the game of tarots, as it is describe here, has to be put in relation to pasquinade, to sonnets and motto, based upon the association of a triumph to a certain person.
+Bargagli’s work in relation to Tarot is the Dialogo de' giuochi che nelle vegghie Sanesi si usano di fare del materiale Intronato (Dialogue of games usually seen in Siena, utilizing [di fare del] Intronato material) (Siena, 1572), a real essay on the games of the time, whose improvement was attributed by the author to the Academy of the Intronati.
+The work is composed of a series of sentences or judgments born of a dialogue in which precisely the Intronati take part.
+About tarot (judgment 57) we read: “And I even (added Mansueto) have seen the game of Tarot done, so as to give to give to everybody the name of a tarot and then someone declaring and calling, for his own reason, that to the one or another was given this or that tarot name”.
+It is evident that the game of tarot, as described here, has to be seen in relation to pasquinades, sonnets and mottos based upon the association of a triumph to a certain person.

 Rebel Tekeli

-The liberation of Hungary from Moslems assumed in Europe the characters of a true crusade against unfaithful.
-The Noble Hungarian Imre Thökoly (1657-1705) who had fought together with the Ottoman Empire denying his native land and his religion, became the emblem of betrayal.
-Meaningful about that is a sonnet of condemn addressed to him centred on Bologna Triumphs reported in descending order, Il giuoco de Tarocchini sopra Michele Tekely Ribello (The Game of Tarocchino above Michael Tekely Rebel) (figure 11) where the traitor Tekely (inexact transcription of the last name) is defined “Angel of Hell” to have pushed Turkey in war against Austria.
+The liberation of Hungary from the Moslems assumed in Europe the character of a true crusade against infidels.
+The Noble Hungarian Imre Thökoly (1657-1705) who had fought on the side of the Ottoman Empire, denying his native land and his religion, became the emblem of betrayal.
+Meaningful about that is a sonnet of condemnation addressed to him centred on the Bologna Triumphs given in descending order, Il giuoco de Tarocchini sopra Michele Tekely Ribello (The Game of Tarocchino above Michael Tekely Rebel) (figure 11) where the traitor Tekely (inexact transcription of the last name) is called “Angel of Hell” for pushing Turkey to war against Austria.
 By the end of the sonnet we understand that the work was written when Thökoly was still alive, after his great defeats, so probably about the last decade of the XVII century.

 Angel d'Inferno sei Michel, che al Mondo